From drowningintheshallow – “Traditions, not Traditional”

 Don’t be misled as to what you imagine teaching to be, despite any time you may already have spent in a classroom.

 Teachers owe a duty of care to meet people (if not each person) where they’re at, then help them along.
-So… how does a teacher balance their own knowledge and awareness with what matters to themselves?
+So… how does a teacher balance their own knowledge and awareness with what matters to their own self?
 That’s a real distinction, by the way.
 And if they can balance this, how next do they balance this with their duty to help students learn what students feel matters to students?
 Trust me, that last sentence is even harder to do than it is to read because, sometimes, students just don’t know yet what matters to themselves – the same can be said of some teachers I’ve met, too, since we’re on the subject.

 Convolutedly, the reverse is also true – for some other teachers, their politics is inherently part of their classroom curriculum, something I’ve heard insisted to be not only good teaching but moral teaching.
 This opens an always nuanced and often contentious discussion – he said from experience – such as precluding an opportunity for students to reach moral ground on their own terms in their own time.
 Rather than discuss it further here, though, I’ll suggest another way to ask my question about teachers balancing self with students: how might education be made “simultaneously both responsible and free” – it’s something Dr. Shulman wondered as far back as 1983.
 I gather he was leaning more towards teachers acting on behalf of students whereas I’m definitely asking on behalf of everybody in the classroom.
 For me, this ultimately seems a question of autonomy, the heart of which is bias.